menu

 Market Manipulation

 Another subject I want to discuss is market manipulation.
-This subject is becoming quite a hot topic recently as cards like Thrun, the Last Troll, Curse of Shallow Graves, Bloodhall Ooze, and Hall of the Bandit Lord have exploded in price in a few short days.
+This subject is becoming quite a hot topic recently as cards like Thrun, the Last Troll, Shallow Grave, Bloodhall Ooze, and Hall of the Bandit Lord have exploded in price in a few short days.
 Sometimes there's justification for jumps (such as Boros Reckoner), but more often than not someone is trying to corner the market with the sole purpose of buying tons and selling into the hype.

 This is different from speculation (which is what most of us on QS do) for two main reasons.
 When you speculate on a card you understand its potential and you feel that it is currently undervalued or will increase over time.
 When you corner the market your sole goal is to generate hype for a card so you can sell into that hype.
 This is pure market manipulation which in the stock world is illegal and banks heavily on the lemming-like behavior of the masses.
 It's unethical and dangerous as it leads to stores cracking down on legitimate speculation as individual stores can't tell the difference between long-term speculation and market manipulation; they see one person buying them out (or buying a lot) of one card and don't know what they're up to.